python/cpython/Doc/c-api/iter.rst

    caller to check this).
    If there are no remaining values, set ``*item`` to ``NULL``.

-   Return 0 on success and -1 on error.
+   Return 1 if an item was returned from the iterator, 0 if the iterator is exhausted, and -1 on error.

 To write a loop which iterates over an iterator, the C code should look something like this::